kenbunitag/eks-cluster-terraform/2-eks-terraform/README.md

 Here we create two nodegroups, one with private and one with public subnets.

 After that we install the EFS Driver role / policy, after that we create the efs-filesystem.
-At the end, we install the ALB-Controller including ALB-role and Policy.
+Then we install the ALB-Controller including ALB-role and Policy.
+Then we configure the Route 53-DNS-Zone for domain names and tls-certificates.
+At the end we install argocd via helm-chart.

+Beware: the first terraform apply may not succeed and fail with the installation of argocd.
+This will probably be because the AWS-Loadbalancer is not fully initialized.
+This is easy resolved with a second "terraform apply" after a couple of seconds.

+After some minutes you should be able to access argocd with the configured url (and the subdomain you specified), eg: https://argocd.sub.domain.xx

+After a "terraform apply" - run a file "terraform.tfstate" will be created (or changed).
+This is the base for terraform to calculate diffs between the terraform config (mainly main.tf) and the last state of the aws-cluster.
+Subsequent runs of "terraform apply" will only create or change resources that have been changed since the last run.

+You could add this file to a git-repo along with the config.
+It ist alternatively possible to upload this to a S3-Bucket or Azure-Bucket.

-I can give you a step by step walkthrough if you are interested.
+I can give you a step by step walkthrough throug the process and technique if you are interested.